Bournville School: After school activities

-After school there were a large number of school clubs and societies organised and run by both teachers and senior pupils and everybody was encouraged to join at least one.
-Every night of the week the extracurricular activities took place in classrooms all over both schools.
+After school there were school clubs and societies organised and run by both teachers and senior pupils, which took place in classrooms all over both schools.
 There was a historical society, chess club, ballroom dancing society, geography club, film society, drama club, choral society, science club, astronomy society and the poetry club.
 The girls' grammar additionally had knitting and sewing clubs, a cookery club, a small string orchestra and a ballet society.

-Two schools become one
+Merge

-Entry to both schools in the early years had been by Eleven plus examination with both schools selecting only those pupils who had achieved the highest scores in the area's feeder schools.
+Entry to both schools in the early years had been by eleven-plus examination with both schools selecting only those pupils who had achieved the highest scores in the area's feeder schools.
 However, under government Circular 10/65, implemented by Birmingham's local education authority, the 11+ examination was scrapped along with the tripartite system of grammar, technical grammar and secondary modern schools, to be replaced by a comprehensive system.

 The Bournville schools combined and became a joint comprehensive, switching to coeducational mixed education in September 1973.
-The twin schools' teaching staffs combined under a single management structure with a single head teacher.
+The schools' teaching staffs combined under a single management structure with a single head teacher.
 The original Girls' Grammar school building became the 'lower school' facility and the Boys' Grammar at the top end of the site became 'upper school'.
 The combined School has continued to maintain a reputation for excellence in the Selly Oak, Bournville and Northfield catchment areas.

 The former Boys' School is now the upper school, called The Charlotte Brontë Building, and the former Girls' School is now the lower school, called The Edward Elgar Building.
-There is also an annex to the Elgar building (previously the Science Annex), housing one science Lab and a resistant materials workshop.
+There is also an annex to the Elgar building (previously the Science Annex), housing one science lab and a resistant materials workshop.
 What was previously the Craft Block (for metalwork, pottery, and woodwork) is now called The William Morris Building, while the Dining Hall block is now called The Keynes Building, housing a single story dining hall with the sixth form centre and ICT classrooms.
 The Bournville Business Centre is within the Charlotte Brontë Building.